 The Dunn and Dunn Learning Styles Inventory Model.

 The Dunn and Dunn Learning Styles Inventory uses a comprehensive learning style model.
 The inventory measures environmental, emotional, sociological, physiological, and psychological preferences as they affect learning.
-Dunn and Dunn is one of the best Learning Styles Inventories you can use to focus on your child’s learning preferences.
+Dunn and Dunn is one of the best Learning Styles Inventories you can use to enhance your child’s learning.

-When the Dunn and Dunn learning styles inventory is used along with other learning styles inventories, like the VAKT learning styles model, you can create a perfect learning environment for your child.
+When you use several learning styles models, you can create a perfect learning environment for your child.
 You can also select great programs to improve your child’s learning.

 By creating the best learning environment for your learner, you can improve your child’s learning.
 Important things such as lighting, quietness, timing, the learning environment, solitary or group learning, etc., affect your child’s learning.
 By paying attention to the details, you can create the best learning environment for your child.